yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 Haskell web frameworks handle parallel tasks perfectly.
 For example even better than node.js[^nodejstroll].

+<%= leftblogimage("thousands_smiths.jpg","Thousands of Agent Smith") %>

 From the pure technical "point of vue",
 Haskell seems to be the perfect web development tool.

-Weaknesses of Haskell certainly won't be technical but human:
+Weaknesses of Haskell certainly won't be technical:

 - Hard to grasp Haskell
 - Hard to find a Haskell programmer
-- The Haskell community is smaller than the community for X
+- The Haskell community is smaller than the community for `/.*/`
 - There is no [heroku](http://heroku.com) for Haskell (even if [Greg Weber did it](http://www.yesodweb.com/blog/2011/07/haskell-on-heroku), it was more a workaround).

-<%= leftblogimage("thousands_smiths.jpg","Thousands of Agent Smith") %>

-I don't say these are not important drawbacks.
+I won't say these are not important drawbacks.
-But Haskell is certainly the best technical choice.
-It makes it possible to handle an impressive number of connexions.
-I believe Haskell is the best choice if you efficiency, security and ability to adapt.
-Furthermore, the Haskell community is great and learning Haskell is fun and will make you a better programmer.

-Focusing on Web Application, instead of reinventing the wheel, we should choose an existing web framework.
+But, with Haskell your web application will have both properties to absorb an impressive number of parallel request securely and to adapt to change.

-Actually there are three main choices:
+Actually there are three main Haskell web frameworks:

 1. [Happstack](http://happstack.com)
 2. [Snap](http://snapframework.com)